15 Tips For Your Speech Writing - Step By StepInterested in better speech writing? How to write a good speech

-Collect as many arguments you can find.
+Collect as many arguments as you can find.
 Make sure you know the relevant pros and cons.
 What are the key arguments that support your main message?

 6. Use a good structure

 In case you think back on a terrible speech.
 What caused you to lose interest?
 Chances are, the speaker veered off a logical path.
 You need to choose a clear path and a destination.
 Your audience wants to know where you’re going and why.
 Therefore, set the expectation near your opening on what you’ll be covering.

 There are plenty of commonsense structures to choose from.
-Problem and solution are one.
+The problem and solution are one.
 Opportunity and leverage are another.
-Pros and cons are a third.
+The pros and cons are a third.
 How about the classical structure: Introduction – Body – Conclusion?
 Use the KaNo-structure or simply list your points in numerical order.

 With that preparation, it will be easy to start writing the first draft.